ReconAI/AM-Traffic-I-P1-DeepstreamApp/README.md

 ## Installation

+- Install Deepstream SDK 5.0
-Put project folder into '/opt/nvidia/deepstream/deepstream-5.0/sources/python/apps/deepstream-amtraffic'
+- Put project into folder '/opt/nvidia/deepstream/deepstream-5.0/sources/python/apps/deepstream-amtraffic'
+- Install requirements
+- Make sure that TrafficCamNet, fd_pld, VehicleTypeNet networks are placed into models folder
+- Install OpenALPR

 ## Configurations

-Configuration parameters can be found in 'deepstream_config.py' file
+Configuration parameters can be found in 'deepstream_config.py' file.
+Parameters purpose and description can be found in the same file.

 ## How to run